Sizzyl/SizzylHUD/README.md

 That is likely because of one of the many commands in my autoexecs or something from a mod I use.
 You can download those from [my non-HUD repo](https://github.com/Sizzyl/SizzylTF2).

+## This HUD isn't working on linux!!!

+To make this HUD work on linux, make sure the main folder is lower case.
+For whatever reason, having an upper-case folder name (such as "SizzylHUD-main" instead of "sizzylhud-main") doesn't work on linux TF2.

 ## Some HUD Features

 - Stock TF2-like UI